 Fill the bottom of the tank with a non-particulate substrate, at least 2 inches deep.
 These toads love to burrow, so a loose substrate like coconut fiber is recommended.
 Read the substrate section below for more information on this topic.

-You can add leaf litter on top of the substrate to create extra hiding placing.
-Place cork bark, branches, logs or other decorations suitable for hiding.
+You can add leaf litter on top of the substrate to create an extra hiding place.
+Place cork bark, branches, logs, or other decorations suitable for hiding.
 Add a sturdy, shallow water dish at one end of their enclosure and fill it with clean water.
 Live or fake plants are welcome.
 Just remember, these toads love to burrow so they might damage the roots of your live plants.

 American toads are mostly nocturnal, spending their days hiding under leaves, burrowed in the soil, or otherwise relaxing in cooler temperatures.
 That’s not always the case, though.
 In fact, just the other day I found one hopping through my yard around 6:00 PM.
 But, in general, they’re likely to wait until nightfall to venture out for feeding.
 As such, UVB lighting is not a requirement.